AnthonissenBert/Notes/Oneshots/HP_murder_mystery/Plot.md

 ### explore the grounds
 - go to the greenhouse if they're planty
 - go to the quiddich pitch if they're sporty
-- sit in on oth
+- sit in on other classes if they're smarty
+-
 ## A feast at the grand hall
 ### eating and roleplaying
 ## Mystery of something in the forbidden forest